richburroughs/what-oncall-does-to-us/slides.md

 | Somewhat | 43.8% | 29.6% |
 | A lot/very much | 33.8% | 57.1% |

+^ Let's look at a few questions from the study
 ^ Many more women saying a lot

 ---